What is a nuclear bomb?

 How many nuclear bombs have been used?

-The UK agreed to the nuclear bombings as per the Quebec Agreement and a gun-type nuclear fission bomb call “Little Boy” was dropped over Hiroshima on 6th August with an implosion-type “Fat Man” being dropped on Nagasaki 3 days later.
+The UK agreed to the nuclear bombings as per the Quebec Agreement, and a gun-type nuclear fission bomb called “Little Boy” was dropped over Hiroshima on 6th August, with an implosion-type “Fat Man” being dropped on Nagasaki 3 days later.

 Nuclear Bomb Countries